1h4a/pthy-source/README.md

 **Additional info:**

-  PTHY accesses the following directories without user input:
+  PTHY ~~accesses the following directories without user input:~~ _As of v1.3.1 "the performance update", PTHY does create this directory but it is no longer used._
    - %appdata%\.minecraft\pthy

   PTHY is *still* not finished.
 A lot of the generation algorithms are unpolished. - ~~some examples are the last frame having a reference to a non-existant frame, anim.mcfunction failing to generate half the time and other issues.~~ Take the software with a grain of salt.